marchello-map/geodiversity_plugin/README.md

 In case of any question, write to: pal.marton@inf.elte.hu

-Update: 28 April 2025: Geodiversity Calculator v1.01 is published
-  - This version works with SAGA NextGen.

-Update 6 July 2022: Geodiversity Calculator v1.00 is published
-  - You can change what subindeces to produce
-  - Placeholder texts are written inside line edits to give clearer instructions
-  - A reset button is added to clear all line edits at one click

-Update 23 January 2025: Geodiversity Calculator v2.0 is published
+Update 23 January 2026: Geodiversity Calculator v2.0 is published
   - new design
   - smoother run
   - built-in error handling